gongahkia/gitfetch/README.md

 ```

 **Step 5:**
-Check to ensure that the string has been added.
+Check to ensure that the line has been added.
 End your terminal session and start a new one to reload `.bashrc` file.

 ---